apakrash/SI_intelligence_test/README.md

 pip install ping3

-This code will utilize the files urls.txt and ipAddress.txt to to ping 5 random ip address and send GET request to 5 randowm URLs.
+This code will utilize the files urls.txt and ipAddress.txt to to ping 5 random ip address and send GET request to 5 random URLs.
 The objective is to generate events when trying to test Firepower's SI.

   Run using: python SI-diagnostic-1.py
   The logs will be saved in SI-diagnostic-1.log

 # Using the Windows executible file